AlexTISYoung/snipar/docs/tutorial.rst

     ``python snipar/example/load_data.py``

 In the example_data/ directory, there is some example data.
-The file h2_quad_0.8.txt is a simulated phenotype with direct, paternal, and maternal effects, where 80% of the phenotypic variance is explained by the combined direct, paternal and maternal effects of the SNPs; and the pairwise correlations between the direct, paternal, and maternal effects are 0.5.
+The file phenotype.txt is a simulated phenotype with direct, paternal, and maternal effects, where 80% of the phenotypic variance is explained by the combined direct, paternal and maternal effects of the SNPs; and the pairwise correlations between the direct, paternal, and maternal effects are 0.5.

 The genotype data has been simulated so that there are 3000 independent families, where 1000 have two siblings but no parents genotyped, 1000 have one parent genotyped and a 50% chance of having a genotyped sibling, and the final 1000 have both parents genotyped and a 50% chance of having a genotyped sibling.
-The example data includes genotype data formatted in both PLINK .bed format (example_data/sample.bed) and phased genotype data in .bgen format (example_data/sample.bgen with associated sample file example_data/sample.sample).
+The example data includes genotype data formatted in both PLINK .bed format (example_data/chr_1.bed) and phased genotype data in .bgen format (example_data/chr_1.bgen with associated sample file example_data/chr_1.sample).

 Inferring IBD between siblings
 ------------------------------

 The first step is to infer the identity-by-descent segments shared between siblings.
-SNIPar contains a script, ibd.py, that employs a Hidden Markov Model (HMM) to infer the IBD segments for the sibling pairs.
+*snipar* contains a script, ibd.py, that employs a Hidden Markov Model (HMM) to infer the IBD segments for the sibling pairs.
 The per-SNP genotyping error probability will be inferred from parent-offspring pairs when available;
 alternatively, a genotyping error probability can be provided using the --p_error option.
 By default, SNPs with genotyping error rates greater than 0.01 will be filtered out, but this threshold can be changed with the --max_error argument.
 To infer the IBD segments from the genotype data in example_data/sample.bed,use the following command

-    ``ibd.py --bedfiles example_data/sample --king example_data/sample.king.kin0 --agesex example_data/sample.agesex --outprefix example_data/ --threads 4 --ld_out``
+    ``ibd.py --bed example_data/chr_~ --king example_data/king.kin0 --agesex example_data/agesex.txt --out example_data/ --threads 4 --ld_out``

 This will output the IBD segments to a gzipped text file example_data/chr_1.ibd.segments.gz.
-The *--king* argument requires the address of the relations (parent-offspring, sibling) inferred by KING by using the --related command, and the *--agesex* argument requires the address of a white-space separated text file with columns 'FID' (family ID), 'IID'
+Genotype files split over multiple chromosomes can be specified using '~' as a numerical wildcard character.
+In this example, --bed example_data/chr_~ instructs ibd.py to search for plink bed files chr_1.bed, chr_2.bed, ..., chr_22.bed, where each bed file contains SNPs from the numbered chromosome.
+In this case, only one bed file is in example_data/, chr_1.bed.
+If bed files for multiple chromosomes are found, IBD will be inferred separately for each chromosome, with one output file per chromosome.
+The *--king* argument requires the address of the relations (parent-offspring, sibling) inferred by KING by using the --related --degree 1 command, and the *--agesex* argument requires the address of a white-space separated text file with columns 'FID' (family ID), 'IID'
 (individual ID), 'age', 'sex' (coded as 'M' for male and 'F' for female).

 The algorithm requires a genetic map to compute the probabilities of transitioning between different IBD states.
 If the genetic map positions (in cM) are provided in .bim file, the script will use these.
-Alternatively, the *--map* argument allows the user to specify a genetic map in the same format as used by SHAPEIT (https://mathgen.stats.ox.ac.uk/genetics_software/shapeit/shapeit.html#formats) an example of which is provided in example_data/sample.genetic_map.txt.
+Alternatively, the *--map* argument allows the user to specify a genetic map in the same format as used by SHAPEIT (https://mathgen.stats.ox.ac.uk/genetics_software/shapeit/shapeit.html#formats) an example of which is provided in example_data/genetic_map.txt.

 If no genetic map is provided, then the deCODE sex-averaged map on Hg19 coordinates (Halldorsson, Bjarni V., et al. "Characterizing mutagenic effects of recombination through a sequence-level genetic map."
-Science 363.6425 (2019).), which is stored in SNIPar/decode_map/, will be used.
+Science 363.6425 (2019).), which is distributed as part of *snipar*, will be used.

-The user can also input a phased .bgen file.
-For example, to infer IBD from example_data/sample.bgen using the genetic map in example_data/sample.genetic_map.txt, use this command:

-    ``ibd.py --bgenfiles example_data/sample --king example_data/sample.king.kin0 --agesex example_data/sample.agesex --outprefix example_data/ --threads 4 --ld_out --map example_data/sample.genetic_map.txt``

 The algorithm computes LD scores of SNPs in order to account for correlations between SNPs.
 The '--ld_out' argument writes the LD scores to file in the same format as LDSC (https://github.com/bulik/ldsc).

+The user can also input a phased .bgen file.
+For example, to infer IBD from example_data/chr_1.bgen using the genetic map in example_data/sample.genetic_map.txt, use this command:

+    ``ibd.py --bgen example_data/chr_~ --king example_data/king.kin0 --agesex example_data/agesex.txt --out example_data/ --threads 4 --ld_out --map example_data/genetic_map.txt``

 If the user has a pedigree file with columns FID (family ID), IID (individual ID), FATHER_ID (father ID), MOTHER_ID (mother ID), they can input that instead of the *--king* and *--agesex* arguments.
 Missing IDs in the pedigree are denoted by 0.
 Siblings are inferred as individuals in the pedigree that share both parents.
 (Warning: MZ twins should be removed from the pedigree to avoid confusing them with full-siblings.)
 Using the example pedigree in example_data/sample.ped, you can infer IBD using this command:

-    ``ibd.py --bedfiles example_data/sample --pedigree example_data/sample.ped --map example_data/sample.genetic_map.txt --outprefix example_data/ --threads 4 --ld_out``
+    ``ibd.py --bed example_data/chr_~ --pedigree example_data/pedigree.txt --map example_data/genetic_map.txt --out example_data/ --threads 4 --ld_out``

-While the script can be run for a .bed file containing a single chromosome, it can also be run for multiple bed files each containing a single chromosome.
-If the bed files are chr_1.bed, chr_2.bed, ..., chr_22.bed, then you can specify these files to the script as 'chr_~', where '~' is interpreted as a numerical wildcard character.
-The script first infers genotyping error probabilities from Mendelian Errors between parents and offspring across all the input chromosomes, then it will infer the IBD segments shared between siblings for each chromosome.

 The IBD inference can be performed on a smaller set of SNPs than will be imputed to save computation time.
 For example, IBD inference could be performed using SNPs from a genotyping array, and the imputation performed using all SNPs that have been imputed from a reference panel.
 For imputation from siblings, SNPs that fall outside of regions covered by the IBD segments will be imputed as missing values.